edonyzpc/toolkitem/README.md

 ----
 ***personal toolkits for daily code***

-> count number of lines in direction files
+> * count number of lines in direction files

-> c/c++ interface calling python scripts
+> * c/c++ interface calling python scripts

-> plan arangement in calendar
+> * plan arangement in calendar

-> update system for preparation and update the git repositroies
+> * update system for preparation and update the git repositroies

+> * mark up the files different lines(if they have)